Photovoltaics: Environmental costs of manufacture

 A 2015 review of EPBT estimates of first and second-generation PV suggested that there was greater variation in embedded energy than in efficiency of the cells implying that it was mainly the embedded energy that needs to reduce to have a greater reduction in EPBT.

 In general, the most important component of solar panels, which accounts for much of the energy use and greenhouse gas emissions, is the refining of the polysilicon.
 As to how much percentage of the EPBT this silicon depends on the type of system.
 A fully autarkic system requires additional components ('Balance of System', the power inverters, storage, etc.) which significantly increase the energy cost of manufacture, but in a simple rooftop system, some 90% of the energy cost is from silicon, with the remainder coming from the inverters and module frame.

-In an analysis by Alsema et al. from 1998, the energy payback time was higher than 10 years for the former system in 1997, while for a standard rooftop system the EPBT was calculated as between 3.5 to 8 years.

 The EPBT relates closely to the concepts of net energy gain (NEG) and energy returned on energy invested (EROI).
 They are both used in energy economics and refer to the difference between the energy expended to harvest an energy source and the amount of energy gained from that harvest.
 The NEG and EROI also take the operating lifetime of a PV system into account and a working life of 25 to 30 years is typically assumed.
 From these metrics, the Energy payback Time can be derived by calculation.